WMD-group/SMACT/README.md

 -----------------------

 SMACT is produced by the Walsh Materials Design group of the Department of Chemistry at the University of Bath, UK.
-It is licensed under the GNU Public License v3.
+Python code and original data tables are licensed under the GNU General Public License (GPL) v3.

+The following files have their own licenses:
+**data/elements.txt ** is from the OpenBabel project and licensed under the GPL v2, which is included in the parent folder.

 References
 ----------